AbdelrahmanEhab20/quran/src/data/README.md

 ## Language Toggle
 The language toggle button is located in the navbar and allows users to switch between Arabic and English.
 The selection is saved in localStorage and persists across sessions.

+## Video Section
+The video section now uses an embedded YouTube video instead of audio functionality, making it simpler and more reliable for users.